 Argireline can currently be found in creams, serums and eye creams.
 One caution about this peptide is that, like with many cutting edge technologies, long terms effects of consistent Argireline exposure have yet to be observed.

 Argireline is a promising option to treat wrinkles in future.
 However, lack of double blind studies to compare Botox with Argireline questions its real efficacy.
-Additionally, the use of Argireline by third party product manufacturers is completely unregulated, its hard to know the exact concentration of Argireline in some creams, also we dont know how the peptide will react with other included ingredients.
-There’s definitely a lot of “miracle” potential in Argireline, but we’d be sure to thoroughly research any product that features it before purchasing.
+Additionally, the use of Argireline by third party product manufacturers is completely unregulated, it is difficult to know the exact concentration of Argireline in some creams, and we do not know how the peptide will react with other included ingredients.
+There’s definitely a lot of “miracle” potential in Argireline, but be certain to thoroughly research any product that features it before purchasing.

 Can Fraxel be used on dark or Hispanic skin types?

 Pigmentation is seen as a result of inflammation secondary to micro effect of a laser.
 Use of hydroquinone 6 weeks before applying the laser can help.
-However, choice of laer and the setting that your laser specialist will use is very important.
-There are three different types of Fraxel: Fraxel re:fine: A fractional, non-ablative (less invasive than ablative) gentle laser that is used for skin rejuvenation and resurfacing Fraxel re:store: A Fraxel system for non-ablative skin resurfacing and rejuvenation.
-Fraxel re:pair: A fractional CO2 laser providing ablative efficacy with fast recovery.
-Fraxel refine that is less invasive can be a reasonable choice for a dark or a hispanic skin stype.
-Fraxel re:fine uses a more superficially absorbed wavelength that is optimized for superficial treatments at lower energy levels, while still enabling treatment up to 650 µm deep into the dermis.
+However, choice of laser and the setting that your laser specialist will use is very important.
+There are three different types of Fraxel: Fraxel refine: A fractional, non-ablative (less invasive than ablative) gentle laser that is used for skin rejuvenation and resurfacing Fraxel restore: A Fraxel system for non-ablative skin resurfacing and rejuvenation, Fraxel repair: A fractional CO2 laser providing ablative efficacy with fast recovery.
+Fraxel refine is less invasive and can be a reasonable choice for a dark or a Hispanic skin types.
+Fraxel refine uses a more superficially absorbed wavelength that is optimized for superficial treatments at lower energy levels, while still enabling treatment up to 650 µm deep into the dermis.
 It provides an effective skin rejuvenation treatment that improves texture, tone, pigmentation and periorbital fine lines – all with less downtime and less discomfort.
-Remember, everyting is relative!
-Since the 1410 nm fiber laser targets water, not melanin, Fraxel re:fine treatment seems to be relatively safe on dark and hispanic skin types compare to other Fraxels.
+Remember, everything is relative!
+Since the 1410 nm fiber laser targets water, not melanin, Fraxel refine treatment seems to be relatively safe on dark and Hispanic skin types compare to other Fraxels.
 Testing on one small area, in any doubtful situation, is highly suggested.